NotMyMajor/MATLAB-Transcription-with-Python-and-Google/README.md

 7. Download your [Google Cloud authorization JSON file](https://cloud.google.com/speech-to-text/docs/libraries) and store it someplace safe.
 We recommend the /data folder in /PythonFiles.
 8. Create a [Google Cloud Storage bucket](https://cloud.google.com/storage/docs/creating-buckets) to store your audio files.
 9. Create a folder in your Google Cloud Storage bucket named __TranscriptionOutput__.
 10. Change the paths for your download of the Python script folder.
-(Lines 49 and 50 in the GoogleSpeech2TextPipeline.m file.)
+(Lines 49 and 50 in the GoogleSpeech2TextPipeline.m file.
+See image below for highlighted lines.)
 11. Change the path to your Google Cloud authorization JSON file.
-(Line 60 in the GoogleSpeech2TextPipeline.m file.)
+(Line 60 in the GoogleSpeech2TextPipeline.m file.
+See image below for highlighted lines.)
 12. Change the name of the bucket to the name of your Google Cloud Storage bucket.
-(Line 56 in the GoogleSpeech2TextPipeline.m file.) *Bucket names are unique identifiers, so make sure to use **just** the name of the bucket. **NOT** gs://your_bucket_name. **JUST** your_bucket_name.*
+(Line 56 in the GoogleSpeech2TextPipeline.m file.
+See image below for highlighted lines.) *Bucket names are unique identifiers, so make sure to use **just** the name of the bucket. **NOT** gs://your_bucket_name. **JUST** your_bucket_name.*

 Once all of that is complete, you should be ready to fire up MATLAB and run GoogleSpeech2TextPipeline.m.
 If you've set up everything correctly, it should work!